-BMC provides full technical support for all released versions of the BMC Subscription Services active in a production state*.
+BMC provides technical support for all released versions of the BMC Subscription Services active in a production state according to the Supported Product A-Z pages *.
 BMC provides service packs, patches, hot fixes, or workarounds to enable the BMC Subscription Services to operate in substantial conformity with its then-current user guide.
 Customer Support may recommend that a customer’s system be upgraded to a more current version, release, or service pack of the subscription service if applicable.

 BMC has the following version levels for the BMC Subscription Services:

 |YY.R or YYYYRR||A major/yearly deliverable (YY.R or YYYYRR) that is fully functional and can be delivered on the targeted cloud platform.
 It indicates a major architectural or structural change, new major product capabilities, or possible incompatibility with prior version or significant migration requirements.|